volker-kempert/left-hand-chords-zmk-keyboard/README.md

 The alternative shield with direct wiring is `direct15`

-## Hardware and other documentTion
+## Hardware and other Documentation

 - [Temper PCB based chord keyboard](docs/temper-shield)